 Read More: How to Treat Sore Calves

 Although DOMS is the most likely cause of muscle pain after a workout, some other conditions could be the culprit.

 Post-exercise leg aches could be caused by fluid that has accumulated in your extremities.
 This occurs when the veins don't move blood out of your legs quickly enough.
 The sensations caused by this buildup include cramps, aches and burning.
-Those who have been generally inactive or who are overweight are more likely suffer from a buildup of fluid in the veins.
+Those who have been generally inactive or who have overweight are more likely to experience a buildup of fluid in the veins.

 Straining your calf muscle could also be to blame for your leg aches after exercising.
 A strain in your calf could be caused by a failure to warm up prior to starting your workout.
 Generally, rest is required to allow the strain to heal completely, before you resume exercising.